sambacha/hardhat-spark/docs/concepts/module_registry_resolver/module_registry_resolver.md

 ## Explanation

-When this function is called (inside ignition execution) it will set `address` to `bindingNmae` for `module_name` and `network_id`.
+When this function is called (inside hardhat-ignition execution) it will set `address` to `bindingNmae` for `module_name` and `network_id`.

 ```
   setAddress(networkId: number, moduleName: string, bindingName: string, address: string): Promise<boolean>;
 ```

-On bootstrap, ignition will try to fetch already deployed contract address using this function.
+On bootstrap, hardhat-ignition will try to fetch already deployed contract address using this function.

 ```
   resolveContract(networkId: number, moduleName: string, bindingName: string): Promise<string>;